pmcxs/CoreTiles/README.md

 ### Next steps

-Well, most likely none.
-This was mostly an experiment, although I might reuse some bits and pieces from this.
+Well, probably none.
+This was mostly an experiment, although I might reuse some bits and pieces from this in the future.